eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

         </transport_descriptors>

         <types>
-            <type> <!-- Types can be defined in its own type tag or sharing the same tag -->
+            <type> <!-- Types can be defined in its own type of tag or sharing the same tag -->
                 <enum name="MyAloneEnumType">
                     <literal name="A" value="0"/>
                     <literal name="B" value="1"/>